wonderbug2020/Disaster_Response_Pipeline/README.md

 - The app folder has a template folder which contains the HTML code for the website.
 It also has the run.py file that builds the app to predict user inputed messages.

 ## How to use
-To run this project first clone it to your local machine.
-Starting the in the data folder, run the process_data.py file to create the database.
-Next, head over to the models folder and run the train_classifier.py file to make and save a model (this might take 10-20 minutes depending on your PC).
-Finally, open the app folder and run run.py.
-This will prompt your with a port number you can copy over into a browser to view the app functionality.
-From there, type in a message and the program will tell you what type of services will be required.
+- To run this project first clone the project to your local machine.
+- Next, open the data dfolder and in thew IDE of your choice, run the process_data.py file.
+Assuming your have provide appropriate messages.csv and catergories.csv it will perform ETL and save as a database file.
+- Once the database file has been created, go to the models folder and in the same manner as before, run the train_classifier.py file.
+This will create a model pickle file.
+- Now you have all the files your need.
+You can finally go to the app folder and just like before, run the run.py file.
+This will provide you a pord ID which you can copy and paste into any web browse to view the app on your local machine.